fefelixa/macfonts/README.md

 install the .dmg file(s) (i dont know how)

-# todo

-- [ ] find out how to install fonts on a mac (making a pull request/issue/contacting me in any way to let me know how would be great <3)

 # notice

 i am not associated or affiliated in any way with [Apple, Inc.](https://apple.com/legal/)